Setting a Course for The Year

 (You may have to increase your worth in the marketplace – more skills or knowledge.)

-For instance, you might consider making a goal of making $100,000.00 in a year.
+For instance, you might consider setting a goal of $100,000.00 in a year.
 Divided out that would be about $385.00 per day.
 Tape that number, $385, to your rear view mirror and ask God every day how to do that and to help you bring that to pass.

 Would you like to learn how to start a side gig?
 What learning would be required?